-- to or from a number of payees (or categories of payee, for example, payments to crypto currency exchanges); and/or - · in relation to a particular type of goods or services

-· where we reasonably believe there to be a significantly increased risk of fraud.
+- to or from a number of payees (or categories of payee, for example, payments to crypto currency exchanges); and/or - in relation to a particular type of goods or services where we reasonably believe there to be a significantly increased risk of fraud.
 We will tell you which payees (or categories of payees) if you ask us or if you try to make a payment to them.
 Where the refusal is temporary, we'll lift it as soon as we can and let you know.

-Don't forget.
+· Don't forget.

-If you provide us with the wrong sort code or account number, the payment will be made, but it will go to the wrong person.
+or account number, the payment will be made, but it will go to the wrong person.
 If we refuse to make a payment from the account, we'll try to contact you to let you know that we've done this, and why.
 We'll usually contact you by calling, sending a text message or telling you at the time you try to make a payment.
-We'll do this as soon as we can - at the latest this will be by the time the payment should have been made.
-We might not be able to let you know if there are legal reasons stopping us.
+We'll do this as soon as we can - at the latest this will be if there are legal reasons stopping us.